manuelvanrijn/SabMc/README.md

 #SabNzbd XBMC processing
 ##What?

-Two simple scripts for processing TV Shows and Movies after SabNzbd finished downloading.
+Two simple scripts for processing TV Shows and Movies after SabNzbd finished downloading and a simple Notifo script.

 ##How?